Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-api` app copied from the Azure portal.
+1. Find the string `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-api` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the string `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant/directory ID.

 #### Register the client app (msal-react-spa)